 Looking for more options to help make a difference in the world?
 These green jobs pay well, and you can help the environment while earning a salary.
 There's a job for every skill set, industry, and education level on this list of green dream jobs.

 Top 10 Jobs for People Who Want to Save the World

 Tips for Finding a Job Where You Can Make a Difference

 There are many reasons to choose a career.
 Aptitude ranks highly, as does interest — and of course, you need to get paid enough money to live on.
 For some, their career path is also guided by a sense of altruism.
 They are looking for a job where they can make a difference.
-The perfect job for these folks allows them to give back to their communities.
+The perfect job for these folks allows them to give back to their communities and the world.